Fans keen to make Russia trip as England’s World Cup odyssey continues

 “If you have a valid ticket to one of the matches and have registered for a Fan ID, you won’t need a visa.

-"If you don't have a ticket, you will need a visa, fans should check the Foreign Office website for more information."
+“If you don’t have a ticket and Fan ID, you will need a visa, fans should check the Foreign Office website for more information.”

 And the Football Supporters’ Federation (FSF), which runs a fans’ embassy in host cities, said its investigations had shown England supporters could get a Fan ID even without buying a ticket, so long as they use a ticket reference from any genuine ticket for any match.